localbtstudio-tech/localbtstudio-tech/README.md

 I build fast, responsive, and user-focused websites that help local businesses establish a stronger online presence.

+I use AI as a creative and productivity tool to work smarter, refine ideas, and deliver better results.

 My focus is web development, from front-end interfaces to back-end functionality.
 I care about clean code, maintainable solutions, and steady improvement.

 I've built over 3 public repos, and quite a few more privately.